• THIS BLOG’S GOAL IS TO COMBINE SCIENCE AND CHRISTIANITY INTO A LEARNED BELIEF RESULT.

 • 202 St. Irenaeus, Bishop of Lyons, has martyred

-• several books against heresies.
+• several books are against heresies.

-• 215-290 SAW The Rise of Christianity in Africa and Asia.
+• 215-290 Saw The Ride of Christianity in Africa and Asia.

 • • 258 St. Cyprian, Bishop of Carthage, author and theologian